Automating PEP 8 Style Checks with Git Pre-commit Hooks

 flake8 path/repo/main.py

-To reformat your code with PEP 8 guidelines, you can use Black (alone or together with Flake8).
-As it is mentioned on the Black website, black requires Python > 3.6.2 and installed with pip.
+Black is an opinionated Python code formatter that rewrites source files to a deterministic PEP 8-compliant style.
+You can use Black alone or together with Flake8.
+As stated on the Black website, Black requires Python > 3.6.2 and is installed with pip.

 black <file_or_directory>

-To further install pre-commit in your Git repository folder, run the following commands.
+To install pre-commit in your Git repository folder, run the following commands.

 # Install pre-commit